Managing Tracheostomy Care at Home

 - Rinse the soapy solution off and place the trach on a clean, dry paper towel to air dry.
 Place a clean paper towel over the wet tube and obturator to protect from dust and let dry overnight.

 - Once the tube is dry, handle it by the wings only.
 Inspect it again for damage

 - Store in a clean container or zip lock bag.
 Label and date; it is clean.

 Disinfecting Non-Sterile Supplies

 - Mix ½ oz.
 (1 tablespoon) of mild anti-bacterial soap with 2 quarts of warm water in a basin.
 First, wash and rinse your supplies in the sink, then soak items in the warm soapy solution for 10 minutes.
-Rinse thoroughly (allow water to run over them for 2 minutes) with tap water and then allow to air dry.
-Once dried, you can put them in a zip lock bag and mark as clean.
+Rinse thoroughly (allow water to run over them for 2 minutes) with tap water and then air dry.
+Once dried, you can put them in a zip lock bag and mark them as clean.